ladeyekun/hotel-project/README.md

 menu to guides users through the different pages of the website.
 Semantics tags were used to ensure proper layout and aid the website search engine optimization.
 The contact us page feature HTML form for site visitors to submit their questions or comment.
-The page also uses `iframe` to show the hotel location on the map
+The page also uses `iframe` tag to show the hotel location on the map

-### Technologies used
+## Technologies used
 * ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
 * ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)